 Using a multimeter, check for approximately 12V between the negative (-) terminal of the battery [#2] and the DK-BLU wire connected to the pressure switch attached to the compressor tank.
 Test while spade terminals are still connected.
+Was 12V detected?

 NO Pressure switch fault or tank not de-pressurized.
 Replace pressure switch or drain tank.